-After entering the details, scroll down the page until you find the package information box.
-You can select the basic plan for 12 months, 24 months or 36 months.
+After entering your details, scroll down the page until you find the package information box.
+You can select the basic plan for 12 months, 24 months, or 36 months.
 You can also see that a few addons are preselected which increases the total price.
-You can uncheck these addons because you won’t be needing these right away.
-You can always add them later if needed.
+You can uncheck these addons because you won’t be needing them right away.
+You can always add them later, if needed.

 Note: Choosing the 36 months plan will get you the best value for your money!

 Once you have configured your plan, scroll down the page further to enter your payment details.
 You will need to Agree to their Terms of Service and then, click Submit.

 You’ve successfully subscribed to a hosting plan.
 You will be asked to create a password for your account.
 After that, you’ll receive an email with details on how to log into your web hosting control panel (cPanel) where you can manage everything from hosting files to emails and support.

 For a more detailed step-by-step guide on creating a web presence, you can follow our articles below: